lucasmz-dev/lucasmz-dev/README.md

 * [Fennec F-Droid](https://translate.codeberg.org/engage/fennec/)

 > [!TIP]
 > Consider contributing yourself!
-There's actually not enough people for most languages, Brazilian Portuguese with has 205M speakers wasn't > in a good state, so what about your language?
+There's actually not enough people for most languages, Brazilian Portuguese which has 205M speakers wasn't
+> in a good state, so what about your language?
 You'll also learn more about the software you translate and ignoring that, also make the
 > app easier to navigate, even for you.

 ## Getting in touch